LukeGrahamLandry/franca/devlog.md

+## (Mar 8)

+os/kernel
+- problem has to be there's some point you can interrupt inside the syscall sequence that makes it lose the syscall. that explains both "panic! some sort of corruption is going on" and the rare hangs (futex).
+  - happens in vzf,qemu-hvf,qemu-tcg so pretty clearly my bug. `-no_preempt` fixes it.
+  - had this problem before with the virtio interrupts.
+  - can it be a race with when i read ICC_IAR1_EL1 somehow? tried moving that into the asm trampoline, didn't help.
+  - fixed! don't read ICC_IAR1_EL1 if we're handling a syncronous exception (which you know based on which slot of the interrupt table was called). before i was deciding it was a sync exception by checking there was no interrupt ready, so if there was both syscall+interrupt, and it sent me the syscall first, it'd process the interrupt then instead.

 ## (Mar 7)

 - web drop files and read clipboard. it's really unpleasent the way i have to do the bindings